POLS 1113 American Federal Government

 POLS 3063 Constitutional Law

-An exploration and analysis of the constitutional foundations of American law and government, the different methods of constitutional interpretation, and the law' s function as a basic medium resolving conflict in a federal constitutional democracy.
+An exploration and analysis of the constitutional foundations of American law and government, the different methods of constitutional interpretation, and the law’s function as a basic medium for resolving conflict in a federal constitutional democracy.
 Prerequisite: POLS 1113.

 POLS 3083 Intelligence, Politics, and Public Policy

-A study of the politics of intelligence policy within the broader framework of public policy, including the means by which governments survive other governments and international entities, their own citizenry, and how evolving technology and circumstances have significantly increased the capacity of the state to gather intelligence.
-Prerequisite: POLS 1113 or instructor 's permission.
+A study of the politics of intelligence policy within the broader framework of public policy, including the means by which governments surveil other governments and international entities, their own citizenry, and how evolving technology and circumstances have significantly increased the capacity of the state to gather intelligence.
+Prerequisite: POLS 1113 or instructor’s permission.

 POLS 3123 Political Terrorism and Violence